MaedeZolanvari/ProteinBindingPredictor/model-training/README.md

 # Training Methodology and Challenges

+📌 All the inference codes are under the [inference](inference) folder!

 For each regression and classification tasks, I developed two methods of training: One with concatenation and one with attention mechanism and incorporating the column `kiba_score_estimated`:

 ## Attention Mechanism